 Advice for future brides

-For future brides, my advice would be:
+For future brides, our advice would be:

 - ensure there’s a delivery date set in your contract, so that you have some paperwork to back it up if your wedding photos are late.